Boi-1da: Career

 In January 2016, Rihanna released the dancehall track "Work", featuring Drake.
 The song peaked at number one on the Billboard Hot 100, becoming the second Boi-1da produced track to top the charts.
 Between 2016 and 2017, Boi-1da continued to produce dancehall tracks, such as Drake's "Controlla", Tyga's "1 of 1", PartyNextDoor's "Only U" and Nicki Minaj's "Regret in Your Tears".

 He co-produced the 2016 Kanye West single "Real Friends".

 In September 2017, he produced "No Limit" by G-Eazy featuring A$AP Rocky and Cardi B.

 In January 2018, he produced "God's Plan" by Drake.
 In May 2018, he produced "TATI" by 6ix9ine featuring DJ Spinking.
 In August 2018, he produced "Lucky You" by Eminem featuring Joyner Lucas.

 In March 2019, he produced "I'm Single" by Jake Paul, and "Maze" and "Make Believe" from Juice Wrld's album, "Death Race for Love".
 In May 2019, he produced "Isis" by Joyner Lucas featuring Logic.
 In June 2019, he produced "No Guidance" by Chris Brown featuring Drake.
 In July 2019, he produced "1000 Nights" by Ed Sheeran featuring Meek Mill and A Boogie wit da Hoodie.

 In October 2020, he produced "Tyler Herro" by Jack Harlow.

 In October 2023, it was announced that he had partnered with alcohol brand Bacardi to release an AI-powered album called ‘The A.I.
 Powered Album’, which involves training an AI model on a selection of his unreleased beats.

+In March 2026, Samuels announced a new album, What If It All Goes Right?, which was first teased via the Canadian Soccer Association as a promotion to the 2026 FIFA World Cup that would take place in Canada.
+On April 10, 2026, he released "Electric Circus", a collaborative single with Nelly Furtado and Canada Soccer; it debuted at number 35 on the Canada CHR/Top 40 chart.